isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Functions can't capture local variables or be declared at local scope; if you need those things, prefer a lambda where possible, and a handwritten function object where not.
+Functions can't capture local variables or be defined at local scope; if you need those things, prefer a lambda where possible, and a handwritten function object where not.
 On the other hand, lambdas and function objects don't overload; if you need to overload, prefer a function (the workarounds to make lambdas overload are ornate).
 If either will work, prefer writing a function; use the simplest tool necessary.

 ##### Example